-Properly operating a wastewater system in accordance with federal, state, and local regulations includes many requirements.
+Properly operating a wastewater management system in accordance with federal, state, and local regulations includes many requirements.
 Below, we've simplified the complex world of managing wastewater systems into five areas that you should pay particular attention to so that your system operates within compliance and to its full potential.

 1. Permits and Regulatory Obligations

 Are your permits, plans, and compliance obligations submitted, up-to-date, and in order?